michaelrevans/poll-widget/README.md

 ## Running tests locally

-The full suite of tests can be run locally with:
+The full suite of tests can be run locally in a terminal with:

 ```bash
 npm test # or yarn test